jtanner-msft/SEAtoPDX/README.md

   Vancouver = Vancouver, British Columbia, ‘The Couve’ = Vancouver, Washington

 * Have you watched [Portlandia](http://www.imdb.com/title/tt1780441/) TV show?
 Check if out so you are ready for Portland
+* Enjoy the life in Portland for tax free shopping

 ## Food
 _If I had to pick a deadly sin, it'd have to be be gluttony_